aokopal/apple-scripts/README.md

-# Apple Scripts
+# Productivity

-Various Apple Scripts used to improve your everyday quality of life
+Various scripts & tools used to improve your everyday quality of life

 ## Development
 ### Useful Tools

+Apple Scripts

 - [Script Debugger 8](https://latenightsw.com/) -
 Script Debugger is an integrated development environment focused entirely on AppleScript.
 This focus allows it to deliver a suite of tools that make AppleScript development amazingly productive.
 You can use it to write and edit code, analyze target applications, debug scripts, and more